 - Extra Layers.
 The key to comfort in Joshua Tree is layers.
 Even in the hot Summer months, mornings and evenings in Joshua Tree National Park can be chilly.
 Always keep extra layers, like a fleece pullover or merino wool zip up, in the car.
 If you are visiting in the Winter, be sure to pack a warm hat, gloves, and a down jacket for after sundown.

 - Headlamp.
-Getting those perfect sunrise and sunset photos means staying until the park is dark.
-Hike safely after dark with a headlamp.
+Getting those perfect sunrise photos means getting to the park in the dark.
+Hike safely with a headlamp.
 You’ll keep your hands free and avoid trampling vegetation and wildlife along the path.

 - Offline Maps.
 I always recommend downloading the area’s map offline in the Google Maps app ahead of time.
 This will ensure you’re able to navigate around the park without cell service (which won’t be available within the park).
 For offline hiking maps, I recommend AllTrails Pro.
 But that said, it’s still a good idea to pick up a park map at the entrance station or visitor center.

 - DSLR Camera and Tripod.
 The best way to capture the park’s beauty is with a DSLR camera.
 It doesn’t have to be fancy, I have the Nikon D3300, replaced by the D3500.
 My photographer boyfriend has the Canon Mark III.
 Secure your camera to your backpack when hiking with the Peak Design camera clip.
-Low light photography, like sunrise, sunset, and night sky require a tripod.
+Low light photography, like sunrise in Joshua Tree, require a tripod.
 Bring a collapsible tripod along, preferable one that will fit in your backpack.

 1-Day Joshua Tree National Park Itinerary